 IdenTrust sets the Key usage bits in all IdenTrust TrustID Infrastructure Certificates in accordance with IdenTrust Certificate Profiles for TrustID.
-For further details see Appendix A which addresses all Certificate profiles.
+For further details see the TrustID Certificate Profile document or Appendix A of this document which addresses all Certificate profiles.